airther/sirupsen.github.io/_posts/2015-07-28-production-docker.md

 One example of an area that could’ve profited from change earlier is logging.
 Hardly a glamorous problem but nonetheless a universal one.
 There’s currently no great, generic solution.
-In the wild the they’re all over the map: tail log files, log inside the container, log to the host through a mount, log to the host’s syslog, expose them via something like [fluentd][fluentd], log directly to the network from their applications or log to a file and have another process send the logs to Kafka.
+In the wild they’re all over the map: tail log files, log inside the container, log to the host through a mount, log to the host’s syslog, expose them via something like [fluentd][fluentd], log directly to the network from their applications or log to a file and have another process send the logs to Kafka.
 [In 1.6, support for logging drivers][docker-16] was merged into core; however, drivers have to be accepted in core ([which is hardly easy][fluentd-pr]).
 In 1.7, [experimental support for out-of-process plugins][plugins-17] was merged, but – to my disappointment – it didn’t ship with a logging driver.
 I believe this is planned for 1.8, but couldn’t find that